mridubhatnagar/blogs-backup/cl0qpxom702ypoqnv74r5c07g.md

 **Why have kids?**

 Have kids because then in old age.
 You have hope that they'll be there for you.
+I'm not not saying this.
+This is what I have heard.

 **Where did all the friends go from the equation all of a sudden?**